 In the year before our departure, I brushed up on my French language skills using Rosetta Stone.
 My digital studies complemented what I had learned from taking French in high school plus what my son gleaned from four years of high school French.

-The Rosetta Stone lessons provided a decent foundation for learning a language, but didn’t contain instruction regarding the people of France and French-speaking countries.
+The Rosetta Stone lessons provided a decent foundation for learning a language but didn’t contain instruction regarding the people of France and French-speaking countries.
 That didn’t bother me as it always seemed odd that culture, geography, and even economic topics were taught alongside of spoken and written language skills.

 While my limited language capabilities were somewhat useful and my son’s even more, I discovered that I should have learned more about the culture.
-Though most interactions went fine, several could have been improved by better understanding of social conventions.
+Though most interactions went fine, several could have been improved by a better understanding of social conventions.

 Going forward, I realize that I need to become more aware of and sensitive to cultural issues in addition to developing better language skills.